On the Trail of the Nephilim: Episode 2 - Mathematical Mysteries of the Moundbuilders

 2018-12-07Two Millennia ago a culture that is still unknown to us today erected thousands of mounds throughout the Midwestern United States to the Gulf of Mexico.
 They are called the Hopewell, the Adena or the Mississippian… However, no one knows what these people actually called themselves.
 In other words, they remain mysterious and unknown to us today...On the Trail of the N...

 2019-10-14What would cause a device used to detect paranormal activity to suddenly exhibit a behavior never observed before?
 Can prayer change the way in which the other side interacts with those of us that are still living on this side?
 Ancient structures located throughout the American have provided a tantalizing and enigmatic puzzle for generations.
 Many have attempted to explain their existence by crediting their origins to Native Americans.
-But Native Americans state that these mounds were already in existence when they found them, and that they were constructed by giants!On the Trail of the N...
+But Native Americans state that these mounds were already in existence when they found them, and that they were constructed by giants!On The Trail of the N...

 2020-02-15American’s Stone Henge is an enigmatic site located in New Hampshire.
 It holds secrets that are slowly being uncovered due to the continuous work of Dennis Stone and his family.
 Did the Phoenicians create this site 4000 years ago?
 Was human sacrifice practiced there?
 Who is Baal of the Canaanites?On the Trail of the N...